megbedell/astro-dataviz/README.md

 ## Contents

+The `animated_cepheids.ipynb` notebook shows how to make animated gifs or movies with matplotlib.
+As an example, we make a (somewhat cartoony) illustration of how Cepheid variable stars change in brightness over time using Gaia DR1 measurements.

 The `interactive_exoplanets.ipynb` notebook demonstrates interactive plotting (tooltips, scroll and zoom, cross-linking plots, etc) with bokeh and altair.
 In this example, we use properties of confirmed exoplanets to make a mass-radius diagram.

 The `interactive_gaia.ipynb` notebook scales this up to large datasets with vaex and holoviews.